If you do not change direction, you may end up where you are heading.– Lao Tzu

 1. I knew I was capable of so much more.
 I wanted to make an effort to exploit my full potential and accomplish more and I was not doing that.

 2. I was not in the best of health.
-I was too sedentary, out of shape, had visceral body fat around my waist, I kept late hours, and I drank too much alcohol.
+I was too sedentary, out of shape, had visceral body fat around my waist, kept late hours, and was a slave to alcohol.

-3. My overall lifestyle habits were not conducive towards a healthy and productive life.
+3. My overall lifestyle habits were not conducive to a healthy and productive life.

 4. I wanted to be more mindful and happy and worry less.